Too Late to Worry, Too Blue to Cry (song)

 "Too Late to Worry, Too Blue to Cry" is a 1942 song by Al Dexter.
 It was recorded on March 18, 1942 at the CBS Studio at Radio Station KNX, Sunset Blvd., Hollywood, California with session musicians Frank Marvin, Johnny Bond and Dick Reinhart.

+Released and ranking

 It was released on Okeh records #6718 on February 6, 1944, paired with "So Long Pal".
 It went to number one on the Folk Juke Box charts for two weeks and stayed on the charts for a total of thirty weeks.